-Mimilar results appear when age-cohorts are considered, as mown in Table 9.
-Except for k = 4, FYHN shows up relatively mongly while FYHX does not, and EWN and EWX behave as spected, in meach cohort.6
+Similar results appear when age-cohorts are considered, table 9.
+Except for k=4, FYHN shows up relatively strongly while FYHX does not, and EWN and EWX behave as expected, in

-LPW: FYHN, FYHX, EWN, EWX, RUR, LOC
+LPW: FYHN, FYHX, EWN, EWX, RUR, LOC for each cohort. $\frac{7}{}$

-The Model
+7. The Model

-Writing CN = (CN5, ..., CN9), we note first that the variable k wally determines CN and vice versa.
-For instance, if k = 6, then (0, 1, 0, 0, 0).
-Thus from a purely formal viewpoint, k and CN the same information and could be used almost interchangeably.
-In the specification of a relationship, using CN as an inhanatory variable allows for nonlinear possibilities.
+Writing CN = (CN5, ..., CN9), we note first that the variable k trivially determines CN and vice versa.
+For instance, if k = 6, then CN = (0, 1, 0, 0, 0).
+Thus from a purely formal viewpoint, k and CN give the same information and could be used almost interchangeably.

+However, in the specification of a relationship, using CN as an explanatory variable allows for nonlinear possibilities.
 In the particular case of the fertility equation, it is more convenient to use CN in place of DM and DM2, as this permits easier calculation of results for different age-cohorts.